inviqa/kafka-consumer-go/tools/docs/configuration.md

 >_NOTE: You do not need to have any retry topics in the chain, but it is advisable in most circumstances.
 If you don't set the `KAFKA_RETRY_INTERVALS` variable, then it would directly send the failures to the deadLetter topic._

+### Database retries

+If you set `USE_DB_RETRY_QUEUE` to `true`, then messages needing a retry will be stored in a database table that is automatically created when the consumer starts.
+You will need to provide database credentials using the `DB_*` env vars detailed in the config table above.

 ### Flow of event processing:

 Sticking the configuration example above, this will tell this module to:

 * Consume records from `product`
-* If there are errors during the processing of those records then publish them to the next topic in the chain: `retry1.algolia.product`
+* If there are errors during the processing of those records then publish them to the next topic in the chain: `retry1.algolia.product` (or the database if `USE_DB_RETRY_QUEUE` is `true`).
-* Wait for 120 seconds before processing messages from this topic
+* Wait for 120 seconds before processing the errored messages again
-* If there are any errors processing these messages, then publish them to the last topic in the chain: `deadLetter.algolia.product`
+* If there are any errors processing these messages, then publish them to the last topic in the chain: `deadLetter.algolia.product` (or mark them as dead-lettered in the database table).

-> _NOTE: No consumer will be registered for the last topic in the chain, as this indicates that something has gone wrong and more retries are unlikely to solve it, so it needs manual intervention._
+> _NOTE: Messages that are dead-lettered will not be processed again, as these messages have usually failed multiple times and more retries are unlikely to resolve the situation.
+They will usually need manual intervention._

 ### Multiple sets of topics